 Seventy-three percent of the electorate (1,685 votes) voted for the Street and Sidewalk Improvement Bonds, 70 percent (1,682 votes) for Parks and Recreational Bonds, 66 percent (1,671 votes) for Redevelopment Bonds, and 75 percent (1,688 votes) for Public Safety and Services Facilities Bonds.

 Since that special election, the Town has had three bond issuances totaling approximately $28.5 million.
 Garner received a bond rating upgrade from Standard & Poor's just prior to the most recent issuance in August 2018.
 The Town plans to have its final bond issuance in August 2019; the amount to be issued will be valued at $7,190,000.

 There was a municipal property tax rate increase of 2.75 cents (implemented across two years—FY 2014-15 and FY 2015-16) to help service the bond debt.
 The Town's Revenue Savings Program, which dedicates a portion of annual revenue growth to support capital improvements such as the bond projects, succeeded in keeping the tax rate increase lower than it otherwise would have been.

 Bonds Have Funded Many Projects

 Current major construction projects include the Garner Recreation Center at Main and Montague streets in historic downtown Garner.
-Other bond-supported projects in the design or planning phases include intersection improvements at White Oak/Ackerman/Hebron Church roads; improvements along New Rand Road; proposed extension of South Garner Greenway; N.C.
-50 bridge enhancements (aesthetic); and sidewalks along U.S. 401, Spring Drive, Vandora Springs Road and Timber Drive (to connect existing sidewalks).
+Other bond-supported projects in the design or planning phases include intersection improvements at White Oak/Ackerman/Hebron Church roads; improvements along New Rand Road; N.C.
+50 bridge enhancements (aesthetic); possible extension of the South Garner Greenway; and sidewalks along U.S. 401, Spring Drive, Vandora Springs Road and Timber Drive.